QoreID/QoreIDSDKiOS/README.md

-# QoreIDSDKiOS
+# QoreIDSDK

-**QoreIDSDKiOS** is the official iOS SDK for QOREID verification services, owned by VerifyMe.
+**QoreIDSDK iOS ** is the official iOS SDK for QOREID verification services, owned by VerifyMe.

 ## Installation